 “Today, most of the users prefer smartphones for internet usage, in this scenario, some of the websites which are ranked higher in our search results lag-off in many situations when it comes to mobile versions.
 For overcoming this situation we have developed Mobile-First Indexing.
 Through this, we are looking forward to increasing more mobile user engagements of websites and to provide them better results”.

-How to prepare for Mobile-first Indexing
+How to prepare for Google Mobile-First Indexing

 There are some important factors to be noted while preparing for Google Mobile-First Indexing and they are listed below.

 Webmaster Verification should be done for both mobile and desktop versions.
-At present, most of you might only have indexed the desktop version in search console.
+At present, most of you might only have indexed the desktop version in the search console.
 But from now on indexing should be done for both platforms.

 Server Capability process a key role in maintaining a site ranking.
 Make sure that your site uses a better and more efficient web server and will be able to handle a number of crawl rates.
 So that it makes the site run smoother.

 Switch URLs are used to identify mobile and desktop platforms.
 If you haven’t used it in your sites, try to implement it.
 So that google can identify both the platforms easily.

 Robots.txt directives and robots meta tags should be verified for both the versions were both robot.txt specifies which part of the website should be scrolled and robot meta tag specifies which part of the site may or may not be indexed.

 Link Elements between mobile and desktop should be correct for rel=canonical and rel=alternate.

 These are the important aspects to know if you have a separate Mobile site.

-More over from the beginning of 2019 Google has come-up with dynamic changes some of the most significant among them was Search Diversity change, and another usual change was Google Menu Design Change and at last this.
+Moreover from the beginning of 2019 Google has come-up with dynamic changes some of the most significant among them was Search Diversity change, and another usual change was Google Menu Design Change and at last this.
 Well with this update Google tries to bring more diversities in their indexing at the same time they are focusing to deliver more user-friendly websites to their users.
 Here below check out the official Tweet of Google on Mobile-First Indexing.